Mburnand-tech/Burnet/README.md

   - Colour theme switch.
   - Scroll-to-top button.
   - Post & delete comment functionality.
-  - Time sensitive to minutes ago from present.
+  - Time sensitive to minutes ago from the present.

 ## :video_game: Usage

 The app has the following main pages:

-- **`/`**  - Home page showing various articles of different subjects.
-Ordered by date posted, similiar to a topical social media site.
+- **`/`**  - A home page showing various articles on different subjects.
+Ordered by date posted, similar to a topical social media site.
 - **`/category/:topic`** (Technology, LifeStyle, Sports) - Displays articles categorised by subject.
-Here you can filter results based off user preference.
+Here you can filter results based on user preference.
 - **`/about`** - Gives a description of the project.
-- **`/articles/:article_id`** - Displays the details of specified article, including its comments, and an option to 'like' the article and its comments.
+- **`/articles/:article_id`** - Displays the details of the specified article, including its comments, and an option to 'like' the article and its comments.
 If a user is logged in, there is an option to post comments and delete previous comments of that user.

 - LogIn with any of these Usernames:
   - *tickle122*